22 Great Real Estate Logos in 2026 From High-Performing Agents, Teams, & Companies

 19. Brad Kappel

-As a leading real estate professional with over $1.1 billion in sales, Brad Kappel has been ranked the number one agent in Maryland for four consecutive years and provides white-glove luxury service across the Chesapeake Bay region.
+Brad Kappel is a leading real estate professional with over $1.1 billion in career sales as of 2026.
+He has been ranked the number one agent in Maryland for four consecutive years and serves clients across the Chesapeake Bay region.

 Why this logo works